tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "encrypted_origin_name" is an encrypted structure that contains ORIGIN_NAME,
 calculated as described in {{encrypt-origin}}.

-- "request_proof" is computed as described in {{index-proof}}.
+- "request_signature" is computed as described in {{index-proof}}.

 The Client then generates an HTTP POST request to send through the Mediator to the Issuer, with the AccessTokenRequest as the body.
 The media type for this request is "message/access-token-request".
-The Client includes the "Sec-Token-Origin" header, whose value is ANON_ORIGIN_ID; the "Sec-Token-Client" header, whose value is CLIENT_KEY; and the "Sec-Token-Nonce" header, whose value is index_blind.
+The Client includes the "Sec-Token-Origin" header, whose value is ANON_ORIGIN_ID; the "Sec-Token-Client" header, whose value is CLIENT_KEY; and the "Sec-Token-Nonce" header, whose value is request_key_blind.
 The Client sends this request to the Mediator's proxy URI.
 An example request is shown below, where Nk = 512.